multani/gcp-changelog/content/generative-ai-on-vertex-ai/index.md

 ### Feature

 **Access Transparency for Vertex AI Agent Engine**: Access Transparency is now available for Vertex AI Agent Engine.
-For more information, see the overview for [Enterprise security](https://cloud.google.com/vertex-ai/generative-ai/docs/agent-engine/overview#enterprise_security).

-### Feature

-**Access Transparency for Vertex AI Agent Engine**: Access Transparency is now available for Vertex AI Agent Engine.
-For more information, see the overview for [Enterprise security](https://cloud.google.com/vertex-ai/generative-ai/docs/agent-engine/overview#enterprise_security).
+For more information, see the overview for [Enterprise security](https://docs.cloud.google.com/vertex-ai/generative-ai/docs/agent-engine/overview#enterprise_security).

 ---
 ## 2025-10-03